erjank/teaching/checklists.md

 ## Setting Up

-1. Set up a web page with details on the workshop, including date, location, and a list of what participants are expected to bring.
+1. Set up a web page with details on the workshop, including date, location, and a list of what participants need to bring.
 1. Check whether any attendees have special needs.
 1. If the workshop is online, test the video conferencing link.
 1. Make sure attendees will all have network access.